Staff privacy notice

 If you would like to exercise any of these rights, please contact us at email@example.com.

-You can make a subject access request by completing the University's subject access request form, available on the University’s web page https://www.surrey.ac.uk/information-management/data-protection.
+You can make a request to access or have copies of your information by completing the University's subject access request form, available on the University’s webpage https://www.surrey.ac.uk/information-management/data-protection.

-If you continue to have concerns about the use of your personal data, the Information Commissioner’s Office is an independent body set up to uphold information rights in the UK.
+If you have concerns about the way we use your personal data after having raised it with us, you may lodge a complaint with the Information Commissioner’s Office (ICO).
+The ICO is an independent body set up to uphold information rights in the UK.

-They can be contacted through their website: www.ico.org.uk, or their helpline on 0303 123 1113, or in writing to: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+They can be contacted through their website: https://ico.org.uk/make-a-complaint/, or their helpline on 0303 123 1113, or in writing to: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF